Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 To enhance content discoverability

 The common misconception is that once you remove all broken links or redirect issues, all content becomes easily discoverable.
+This is not always true.

 8 Common Internal Linking Issues You Must Deal With